CodecoolGlobal/the-employee-madness-v2-react-LorincNagy/README.md

 ## Overview
 This project is built on the MERN (MongoDB, Express, React, Node.js) stack and is designed to manage employee data efficiently.

+# Technology Stack
+## Frontend:
+JavaScript/ES6
+React
+HTML/CSS
+## Backend:
+Node.js
+Express.js
+MongoDB
+Mongoose
+This project demonstrates the use of the MERN stack to efficiently manage employee data.

 ## Server side
 ### Install Dependencies
 cd ./server